Hinomaru Sumo: Reception

-Volume 1 reached 40th place on the weekly Oricon manga charts and, as of September 7, 2014, had sold 19,924 copies; volume 3 reached 20th place and, as of February 8, 2015, had sold 27,002 copies.
+Volume 1 reached 40th place on the weekly Oricon manga charts and, by September 7, 2014, had sold 19,924 copies; volume 3 reached 20th place and, by February 8, 2015, had sold 27,002 copies.

+Former komusubi Mainoumi said that although he does not usually read manga, Hinomaru Sumo drew him in and said he would be happy if it got readers into sumo.
+Takashi Shimada, one half of the manga artist duo Yudetamago, revealed that parts of his series Kinnikuman were influenced by Hinomaru Sumo.

 In November 2014, Weekly Shōnen Jump sponsored a professional sumo match for the first time ever during the November tournament and had their banner feature Hinomaru Ushio.
 The match, and money, was won by yokozuna Hakuhō.
 Kawada and Hinomaru Sumo collaborated with the Japan Sumo Association to design special goods and merchandise sold during the May 2016 tournament.

-In February 2015, Kadokawa Corporation's entertainment magazine Entermix placed Hinomaru Sumo at number 15 on their 2014 Kore Yonde Manga Ranking list, which polled 3,000 bookstore employees.
-The series was listed 14th on Honya Club's Zenkoku Shotenin ga Eranda Osusume Comic 2015, which polled 2,360 bookstore employees for their favorite manga with less than five volumes.
-Hinomaru Sumo came in 5th place in the 2015 Next Manga Awards, which are held by Kadokawa's Da Vinci magazine and Niconico.
+In February 2015, Kadokawa Corporation's entertainment magazine Entermix placed Hinomaru Sumo at 15th on their 2014 Kore Yonde Manga Ranking list, which polled 3,000 bookstore employees.
+The series was ranked 14th on Honya Club's Zenkoku Shotenin ga Eranda Osusume Comic 2015, which polled 2,360 bookstore employees for their favorite manga with less than five volumes.
+Hinomaru Sumo came in fifth place in the 2015 Next Manga Awards, which are held by Kadokawa's Da Vinci magazine and Niconico.
 It was also nominated for Best Shōnen Manga at the 39th Kodansha Manga Awards.

+In September 2023, the Japan Sumo Association loosened the height and weight requirements for professional sumo.
+As a result, Kawada remarked that "Hinomaru Sumo has become something of the past."